cylc/cylc.github.io/features.md

 non-programmers.

-This is **not** "just a static config file": efficient programmatic generation of large workflows is supported by built-in support for task inheritance and parameterization, and Python-like general template processing.
+This is **not** "just a static config file": efficient programmatic generation of large and complex workflows is supported by task inheritance and parameterization, and Python-like general template processing (Jinja2 and EmPy).

 (However a Python API is also planned for Cylc 9).